cuba-platform/frontend/packages/front-generator/src/generators/react-typescript/app/template/README.md

 React client is an alternative to [Generic UI](https://doc.cuba-platform.com/manual-latest/gui_framework.html) which provides front-end oriented development experience.
-It's more flexible in terms of layout customization and consuming UI libraries from vast JS ecosystem.
+It's more flexible in terms of layout customization and allows easily integrate UI libraries and components from vast JavaScript ecosystem.
  However it requires better knowledge of modern front-end stack.

 #### Technologies